Chris Parmelee: New York Yankees

 On February 22, 2016, Parmelee signed a minor league deal with the New York Yankees.
 He began the 2016 season with the Triple-A Scranton/Wilkes-Barre RailRiders.
 When Mark Teixeira went on the disabled list on June 4, the Yankees promoted Parmelee to the major leagues.
 In Parmelee's first start with the Yankees, on June 8, he hit two home runs, and a double, driving in 3 runs.
 He became the first Yankee to hit two home runs in his first start with the team since Roger Maris in 1960.
 The next day, he suffered a left hamstring strain, and was placed on the disabled list.
 He elected to become a free agent after the season.

 Oakland Athletics

 On November 30, 2016, Parmelee signed a minor league contract with the Oakland Athletics that included an invitation to spring training.
 He played 41 games for the Triple-A Nashville Sounds before being placed on the disabled list on June 6.
 He was released by the Athletics on June 13.

 Miami Marlins

-On July 26, 2017, Parmelee signed a minor league deal with the Miami Marlins.
-He elected free agency on November 6, 2017.
+On July 26, 2017, Parmelee signed a minor league contract with the Miami Marlins.
+In 13 games for the Triple–A New Orleans Baby Cakes, he hit .273/.468/.455 with one home run and four RBI.
+Parmelee elected free agency following the season on November 6.

 Los Angeles Dodgers

-On March 9, 2019, Parmelee signed a minor league deal with the Los Angeles Dodgers.
-He was selected to the mid-season Texas League All-Star Game while playing for the Tulsa Drillers.
-He became a free agent after the season on November 4.
+On March 9, 2019, Parmelee signed a minor league contract with the Los Angeles Dodgers organization.
+He was selected to the mid-season Texas League All-Star Game while playing for the Double–A Tulsa Drillers.
+In 87 total games for Tulsa, Parmelee batted .236/.357/.458 with 16 home runs and 52 RBI.
+He elected free agency following the season on November 4.